-Course Outcome: After the completion of the course, students will be able to Domain C or P or A Level CO1 Explore about the need of value education.
+e Outcome: After the completion of the course, students eable to Domain C or P or A Level CO1 Explore about the need of value education.
 Cognitive Understand CO2 Interpret self and body needs and responses to ensure harmony within self.
 Cognitive Understand CO3 Explore the harmony in the family and society Cognitive Understand CO4 Explore about the harmony in the nature / existence Cognitive Understand CO5 Discuss about the holistic understanding.
 Cognitive Understand

-.
 COURSE TOPICS